 The Bank is the parent company of a group and its principal subsidiaries include the following as at the date of this Base Prospectus:

 Principal subsidiaries Principal area of activity Ownership interest Eignarhaldsfélag Landsbankans ehf.
-Holding company 100% Horn Fjárfestingarfélag ehf.
-Investment company 100% Landsbréf ehf.
+Holding company 100% Landsbréf hf.
 Fund management company 100% Hömlur ehf.
-Holding company for appropriated 100% assets
+Holding company for appropriated assets 100%

 STRATEGY